Punjab to conduct urban local body polls in November

 The polls will be an acid test of popularity for the AAP which came to power in March 2022 with a thumping majority by winning 92 seats in the 117-strong state legislative assembly.

-Three months after forming the government, the party lost the Sangrur parliament byepoll in June last year, however, it is upbeat now after a victory in the Jalandhar Lok Sabha bypolls in May.
+Three months after forming the government, the party lost the Sangrur parliament bypoll in June last year, however, it is upbeat now after a victory in the Jalandhar Lok Sabha bypolls in May.

-Earlier the government had planned to hold the civic polls immediately after the Jalandhar parliament byepoll results, however pending delimitation delayed the decision.
+Earlier the government had planned to hold the civic polls immediately after the Jalandhar parliament bypoll results, however pending delimitation delayed the decision.

 According to AAP spokesperson Malwinder Singh Kang, the party is upbeat and confident of a good show because the people of Punjab are appreciating the programmes and policies of the state government led by CM Bhagwant Mann.